Awards: PhD, MPhil

 Our research culture is supported by seminar and public lecture programmes and discussion groups.
 You will be required to undertake research training during your degree.
 This will take the form of one or more semester-long courses consisting of workshops on research methodologies, designed for students working in landscape architecture, architecture and allied disciplines.

-In addition, there are opportunities to access a wide range of research methods courses across the College of Humanities & Social Science.
+In addition, there are opportunities to access a wide range of research methods courses across the College of Arts, Humanities & Social Sciences.